A Bag of PrettyLitter

 Cat Asthma: Causes, Symptoms and Responses

 What's wrong with your cat?
-If your favorite feline seems to have ongoing issues with coughing, breathing problems, wheezing, and other signs of illness, he may be one of the many cats suffering from asthma.
+If your favorite feline seems to have ongoing issues with coughing, breathing difficulties, wheezing, and other signs of illness, he may be one of the many cats suffering from asthma.
 That's right -- asthma affects cats as well as people, producing many of the same symptoms and concerns.
-On the bright side, cat asthma is just as treatable as the human variety, and there are also plenty of things you can do to help your cat avoid his particular asthma triggers.
+On the bright side, cat asthma is just as treatable as the human variety with the right medication.
+There are also plenty of things you can do to help your cat avoid his particular asthma triggers.

 What Causes Asthma in Cats?

 Like human lungs, a cat's lungs contain a complex network of air passages.
-Air enters through the trachea (windpipe) and into the the lungs' major airways, which narrow down into many tiny passages called bronchioles.
+Air enters through the trachea (windpipe) and into the lungs' major airways, which narrow down into many tiny passages called bronchioles, all critical for maintaining respiratory health.
 This network allows the blood to dump unwanted carbon dioxide and pick up fresh oxygen from the lungs.
 Asthma is a chronic inflammation of the airways.
 As the airways become inflamed in an asthma attack, they grow narrower, restricting the amount of oxygen the lungs can draw in.

 Feline asthma has many potential causes and triggers, although sometimes the cause of a cat's asthma remains a mystery.
 Common triggers include perfumes or other scents (including air freshener ingredients), tobacco smoke, mold, seasonal pollen, and dust mites.
 Clumping cat litter, which typically raises a cloud of dust every time it gets shuffled around, can also trigger asthma attacks.
 Some breeds of cats (including the ever-popular Siamese cats) seem especially vulnerable to asthma.
 Your cat might even have lungworms, a parasite known to cause asthma.